 Notice of Change in Network Status

-This is a model letter that you can use to alert patients of your planned change in network status.
+Here is a model letter your practice can use to notify patients of your upcoming change in network status.
+You can adapt this sample patient letter to reflect the specifics of your situation.

 Dear Patient,